JelteF/derive_more/doc/mul.md

 As this second case clearly requires more knowledge about the meaning of the type in question deriving for this is not implemented.

+NOTE: In case you don't want this behaviour simply derive `MulSelf` instead of `Mul` this will generate a `Mul` implementation as if it would be an `Add`.

 # Tuple structs

 When deriving for a tuple struct with a single field (i.e. a newtype) like this: